kamushadenes/chloe/react/actions/google/README.md

 By default, the action will scrape Google search results for the given query.
-If both `CHLOE_REACT_GOOGLE_CUSTOM_SEARCH_ID` and `CHLOE_REACT_GOOGLE_CUSTOM_SEARCH_API_KEY` are set, the action will use the [Custom Search API](https://developers.google.com/custom-search/v1/overview) instead, which is way more stable.
+If both `CHLOE_REACT_GOOGLE_CUSTOM_SEARCH_ID` and `CHLOE_REACT_GOOGLE_CUSTOM_SEARCH_API_KEY` are set, the action will use the [Custom Search API](https://developers.google.com/custom-search/v1/overview) instead, which is way more stable but may deliver different results.

 In order to use the Custom Search API, you need to create a [Custom Search Engine](https://cse.google.com/cse/all), which you can set to search specific